 Pro-Tip: Handle this bread as little as possible as it will make the bread tougher.

-Pair with one of these dinners for your St Patrick’s Day menu
+Great Recipes for your St Patrick’s Day menu

-Instant Pot Corned Beef with Beer – An easy instant pot recipe for the most flavorful corned beef.
+Instant Pot Corned Beef with Beer from 2CM – An easy instant pot recipe for the most flavorful corned beef.
 It’s cooked in beef stock and dark beer and surrounded by potatoes, carrots and onions for a hearty one pot dinner.

-Guinness and Irish Cheddar Mac & Cheese from celebrating SWEETS – Flavorful stovetop mac and cheese with Guinness, sharp cheddar and dijon mustard.
+Guinness and Irish Cheddar Mac & Cheese from Celebrating Sweets – Flavorful stovetop mac and cheese with Guinness, sharp cheddar and dijon mustard.

 An easy no yeast, no knead Irish Soda Bread with only 5 ingredients.
 Think you can't make bread, think again!
 This simple recipe will have you enjoying a soft, dense bread spread with a pat of butter with only 10 minutes of prep and then bake.
 A great addition to any St. Patrick's Day dinner.